VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 static set to true is used for internal optimization and is meaning that this gameobject is not moving into the 3D scene.

 now our GameManager is linked to a worldscript named worldGameManager.
 We need to import that script in our game.
-To do so add these lines to your config file.
+To do so add these lines to your `local_game_config.json` file.

 ```
 "assetsManager": {